Utilities

 Will premium rewards card usage continue to grow in utility payments?

-Yes—about 82% of U.S. cardholders have at least one rewards card.
-These cards are increasingly used for bill payments, particularly by affluent and business customers who tend to make large, recurring payments.
-Without a strategy to offset processing costs, utilities will see continued margin erosion.
+Approximately 82% of U.S. cardholders have at least one rewards credit card, and these cards are increasingly used for utility bill payments, particularly by affluent households and commercial customers who favor rewards accumulation and automated payments.

 Is IntelliPay's service fee program compliant with card brand rules?